 “OK, it is a black card, yes?”
 Look for visual confirmation.“I am getting an 'i' ... 'i' ... five ... a five?
 No, sounds like five – it is a nine, yes?
 Definitely not a spade so it must be the nine of clubs!”
 You have named that card in one!

 Another method of revealing the chosen card is to draw it on a notepad.
 Keep your drawing hidden, then invite the spectator to turn their card over and announce the design.
 You can then flip over your notepad, revealing the same design.
 You have named that card in one.

 This is a terrific routine and with a little thought, the Si Stebbins stack can be used for many other mind reading effects.
 What’s more, the stack is instantly ready to use again simply by putting the spectator’s chosen card on top of the deck face down.

-Disappointment.
-If you're disappointed to discover you're not divining the chosen card by reading body language or subtle facial expressions, getused to it!
+If you are disappointed to discover you are not divining the chosen card by reading body language or subtle facial expressions, get used to it!
 This is the way all mind reading illusions work.

 If it were genuinely possible to read a person's innermost thoughts, feelings or memories in that way, the performer would be decades ahead of the greatest psychologists in the field.
 It is all an illusion.
 You need to sell the idea to your audience and volunteers..
 Name that Card in One